kkariyawasam/sample/README.md

 ## **How to Run**

 1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd newsportal`
+2. Navigate to the project directory: `cd sample/newsportal`
 3. Build and run the application: `mvn spring-boot:run`

 ## **Author**